onepub-dev/dcli/README.md

 https://pub.dev/packages

-NOTE: you can't use Flutter packages in your DShell scripts.
+NOTE: you can't use Flutter or web packages in your DShell scripts.

 To use an external package you need to add it as a dependency to your script.